 You might be surprised what you and your students can explore and test and learn when you turn off the TV for a few hours.
 We've got a list of fun projects on the Science Buddies website that use materials you probably have on hand and don't take weeks to complete!

 Making some of your "family time" also "science time" can have a huge impact on your students' view of science.

 One Science Project can Change the World—And a Student's Future

 Remember, your student's science project isn't just a school assignment.
 Instead, it is an opportunity for students to explore how the world around them works and to prepare themselves for life beyond school in the 21st century.
 Whether their hypothesis was proven or not, participating matters and is worth celebrating.

 Recently on the Blog

-School and family science weekly spotlight: explore static electricity with your own electroscope.
+School and family science weekly spotlight: chemistry of bath bombs.

-School and family science weekly spotlight: experiment with the role of baking powder in baking.
+School and family science weekly spotlight: explore the strength of arches using eggshells.